-Pastoral Support
+Pastoral Support and Counselling

 Home Class Teachers and Pastoral Leaders working with the Assistant Principal Pastoral Care take a personal interest in the lives and progress of each individual.
-A process of mentoring and guidance assists students to access opportunities available.
-Social and leadership opportunities are organised to foster individual growth.
+Students with personal issues may seek professional help from the College Counsellors.